stolle42/Tutorials/kubernetes/introduction.md

 three-busyboxes-l6t9k   0/1     Completed   0          68s
 ```
 ## Cronjobs
 Jobs can be schedules by using cronjobs.
-These are kubernetes objects that are scheduled in the same way linux cronjobs are (if you don't know how that works, look [here](https://en.wikipedia.org/wiki/Cron)).
+These are kubernetes ressources that are scheduled in the same way linux cronjobs are (if you don't know how that works, look [here](https://en.wikipedia.org/wiki/Cron)).

-Just like every other kubernetes object, they too need a manifest file.
+Just like every other kubernetes ressource, they too need a manifest file.
 The cronjob manifest contains the schedule and a job template.
 As an example, let's look at a cronjob that starts `busybox` once every minute:
 ```yaml
 apiVersion: batch/v1
 kind: CronJob